CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

 ^^^^^^^^^^^^^^^^^^

 Registered model objects are stored in collections on ``simulation``.
-The figure follows a cell, its boundary surfaces, and a surface-crossing tally.
-It demonstrates both forms of runtime collection.
+The figure demonstrates both forms of runtime collection: direct indexing for non-polymorphic objects and base-to-concrete dispatch for polymorphic objects.

 For a non-polymorphic category, an object's simulation-local ID directly indexes its collection.
 A particle's current cell and one of its boundary surfaces are therefore retrieved with: